ibm-cloud-docs/cis/managing-for-security.md

 ## Best practice 4: Configure your TLS settings
 {:#best-practice-configure-tls-settings}
 IBM {{site.data.keyword.cis_short_notm}} provides some options for encrypting your traffic.
-As a reverse proxy, we close TLS connections at our datacenters and open a new TLS connection to your origin server.
+As a reverse proxy, we close TLS connections at our data centers and open a new TLS connection to your origin server.

 TLS offers four modes of operation:
 * **Off**: TLS is disabled in this mode, it is not recommended.